Android Native supports the following 3d - party plugins

 - Give general instruction how to combine two plugins (can be found below)

-When you using Android Native Plugin it replaces UnityPlayerActivity class by AndroidNativeBridge class which is extended from UnityPlayerActivity.
+When you are using Android Native Plugin it replaces UnityPlayerActivity class by AndroidNativeBridge class which is extended from UnityPlayerActivity.

 Android App → UnityPlayerActivity